Corporation tax receipts hit record €6.9bn in October

 Business tax windfall leaves Government ahead of target by €660m

-The Minister for Finance Paschal Donohoe.
-Receipts are €660 million ahead of the Government’s target
+Minister for Finance Paschal Donohoe had originally signalled that 2019 receipts would be behind what was an ‘exceptional 2018’.
+Photograph: John Ohle

-Coporation tax receipts hit a record of €6.9 billion for the year in October, more than a €660 million ahead of the Government’s target, the latest exchequer returns show.
+Corporation tax receipts hit a record of €6.9 billion for the year to October, more than €660 million ahead of the Government’s target, the latest exchequer returns show.

 The figures show receipts from the business tax totalled €6.88 billion in October, 10.6 per ahead of what had been forecast.

-Minister for Finance Paschal Donohoe had expected a dip in receipts this year on account of a large “one off” payment made by a single company last November.
+Minister for Finance Paschal Donohoe had originally signalled that 2019 receipts would be behind what was an “exceptional 2018”.
+Last year’s receipts were boosted by a large “one-off” payment made by a single company in November.

 The exchequer numbers show the Government’s total tax take for the first 10 months of the year was just under €45 billion.
 This was €706 million (1.6 per cent) above profile for the year.